Travelling in Bangladesh: survival of the fittest

 And I broke down, for the first time since I arrived in Bangladesh.
 I couldn't handle the pressure, the people, the death, the poverty, the dirt, the stink, the non communication, the staring, the rats, and now... being denied access to the ferry which would take me away from it.
 I had had enough and had reached my Dhaka limit.

 So I started crying.

-The poor uniformed man asked me what the matter was, if I was ok, and I pushed him aside, feeling ashamed of those hot tears burning in my eyes, feeling ashamed and spoilt coming from the rich part of the world, unable to bear all the things i had seen in the past ten days... and i strode up the pier as proudly as I could (not very proudly with the huge hunchback weighing me down) and went up to the street, hailing a rickshaw, and asking it to take me to the train-station.
+The poor uniformed man asked me what the matter was, if I was ok, and I pushed him aside, feeling ashamed of those hot tears burning in my eyes, feeling ashamed and spoilt coming from the rich part of the world, unable to bear all the things I had seen in the past ten days...
+I strode up the pier as proudly as I could (not very proudly with the huge backpack weighing me down) and went up to the street, hailing a rickshaw, and asking it to take me to the train-station.
 I was determined to get the hell out of there.

 I was told by the person behind the counter "no train, no train" but I did not take this seriously.
 I knew I had to get out of there, no matter what.
 So in the end we somehow settled on the train leaving the next morning, on a 3rd class train ticket.
 Little did I understand the complexity of a 3rd class train ticket, but all good and well, at that point I thought I was finally getting away and out of the city.

 So I went to find myself a hotel room for the night.